- What is a mammogram?

 Understanding your mammogram report – BI-RADS categories

 The American College of Radiology (ACR) came up with a standard way to describe mammogram findings and results.
 In this system, the results are sorted into categories numbered 0 through 6.
 This system is called the Breast Imaging Reporting and Data System (BI-RADS).
 Having a standard way of reporting mammogram results lets doctors use the same words and terms, which can help ensure better follow up of suspicious findings.
-Here’s a brief review of what the categories mean:
+These categories are used in the official report that goes to your doctor.
+Different wording is often used in the letters sent to patients.
+Here’s a brief review of the categories:

 X-ray assessment is incomplete

 Category 0: Additional imaging evaluation and/or comparison to prior mammograms is needed.